Last Updated on June 21, 2026 by Daniel Globe

 It can also affect room rates, since higher PAX counts may support higher prices and added services.

-In pax terminology, it means passengers or persons, and you’ll see it used to count everyone staying, not just the rooms.
-This matters because the hospitality industry uses accurate pax counts to assign services, support safety compliance, and shape a smoother stay.
+In travel terminology, it means passengers or persons, and you’ll see it used to count everyone staying, not just the rooms.
+The hospitality industry uses accurate PAX counts to assign services, support safety compliance, and shape a smoother stay.

-You also affect pricing: clear counts can support higher ADR during peak demand.
-The pax implications go beyond admin; they help staff prepare the right space, resources, and personal touches.
+You also affect pricing with your count: accurate numbers can support a higher Average Daily Rate (ADR) during peak demand.
+The implications go beyond admin, as they help staff prepare the right space, resources, and personal touches for each guest.

 - Match rooms to the exact number of guests